Brad Marchand: Boston Bruins (2009–2025)

 On September 7, 2012, the Bruins extended Marchand's contract by four more years, with his salary carrying an average annual value of $4.5 million.
-When the 2012–13 NHL season was indefinitely delayed due to a lockout, many of Marchand's teammates struck deals to play in European hockey leagues, an option that Marchand met with trepidation.
+When the 2012–13 season was indefinitely delayed due to a lockout, many of Marchand's teammates struck deals to play in European hockey leagues, an option that Marchand met with trepidation.
 He ultimately chose to wait out the lock-out, and did not play professional hockey until the season began in January 2013.
 Paired with Bergeron and Seguin, both of whom spent the lock-out in the Swiss National League, Marchand worried that he would be out of practice compared to his teammates.
-He ultimately scored 18 goals and 18 assists in 45 games of the lock-out-shortened season, which in a regular 82-game year anticipated that he would have scored over 30 goals and recorded over 65 points.
-As the Bruins entered the 2013 Stanley Cup playoffs, Marchand scored his first postseason overtime goal in Game 1 of the Eastern Conference semifinals against the New York Rangers.
-The Chicago Blackhawks overpowered the Bruins in the 2013 Stanley Cup Finals, defeating a depleted roster in six games.
+He ultimately scored 18 goals and 18 assists for 36 points in 45 games of the 48-game lockout-shortened season, which in a regular 82-game season anticipated that he would have scored over 30 goals and recorded over 35 assists for 65 points.
+As the Bruins defeated the fifth-seeded Toronto Maple Leafs in seven games in the first round of the 2013 playoffs, Marchand scored his first postseason overtime goal in Game 1 of the second round series against Henrik Lundqvist of the sixth-seeded New York Rangers.
+After defeating the Rangers in five games in the second round and sweeping the top-seeded Pittsburgh Penguins in the third round to clinch their spot in the 2013 Stanley Cup Final, the Presidents' Trophy-winning Chicago Blackhawks overpowered the Bruins in the Finals, defeating them in six games.